Part 6 - Competition Requirements

 6.205 Set-asides for HUBZone small business concerns.

-(b) No separate justification or determination and findings is required under this part to set aside a contract action for qualified HUBZone small business concerns.
+(b) No separate justification or determination and findings is required under this part to set aside a contract action for HUBZone small business concerns.

 6.206 Set-asides for service-disabled veteran-owned small business concerns.